dustinpfister/blog_posts/_posts/vuejs-example-image-edit.md

 layout: post
 categories: vuejs
 id: 687
-updated: 2020-07-29 18:09:22
+updated: 2021-02-05 15:41:20
-version: 1.2
+version: 1.3
 ---

 It has been a long time sense I wrote a post on [vuejs](https://vuejs.org/v2/guide/), so I thought I would make a vuejs example post to help expand that collection.
-For this vuejs example the idea of a simple image editor application that will create a json version of the image that I draw with it came to mind.
+For this [vuejs examples](/2021/02/04/vuejs-example/) the idea of a simple image editor application that will create a json version of the image that I draw with it came to mind.
 So maybe something like that is in order when it comes to expanding on what can be done with vuejs.

 <!-- more -->